cville/conduct/README.md

 ## The Short Version

 We are dedicated to providing a safe, inclusive, and accessible experience for _everyone_.
-Simply by joining the community, you belong in it.
-So does the person next to you.
+Simply by joining the community, you belong in it, and so does the next person.

 This code exists so that everyone can understand what is necessary in order to provide that experience.
 We expect everyone to behave without misconduct so that each participant is welcome and empowered to fully contribute to a community which demonstrates respect and behaves without prejudice, discrimination, or threat.
 This code of conduct is about behavior _in context_.
 Behavior which is acceptable in some settings may not be appropriate in the context of the full community.